Rybus07/in-a-pickle/README.md

 ## Machine Learning Approach to Pickleball Strategy
 ## DSCI 521 Term Project

-Data analysis and interpretation pipeline for pklmart data from the Space Devs [Launch Library 2 API](https://thespacedevs.com/llapi), for DSCI 521 group term project at Drexel University.
+Data analysis and interpretation pipeline for [Pklmart's Competitive Pickleball Extracts]((https://www.kaggle.com/datasets/cakesofspan/pklmarts-competitive-pickleball-extracts)) from Kaggle, for DSCI 521 group term project at Drexel University.

 ## Description

-This project utilizes the pklmart's Competitive Pickleball Extracts dataset hosted on kaggle with the aim to create a machine learning model that can help players have better shot making decisions in their games.
-We plan to use the shot level data provided by pklmart to be able to recreate in game scenarios that can allow us an overall view of how shot choices effect a teams ability to
+This project utilizes the pklmart Competitive Pickleball Extracts dataset to build a predictive machine learning model aimed at optimizing player decision-making.
+By leveraging shot-level spatial data, we recreate high-fidelity in-game scenarios to analyze how specific shot selections—such as placement and depth directly affect a team's probability of winning the rally.

 ## Distribution & Access

 Our project notebooks, scripts and materials are publicly available on GitHub and can be downloaded by any interested party as a TSV or recreated using our acquisition and cleaning code.

 ### Data Source Rights
-Our dataset uses the **Launch Library 2 API**, which provides public space launch data for research and educational purposes.
+Our project uses the **Pklmart's Competitive Pickleball Extracts** hosted on Kaggle.

-- **Source:** The Space Devs [Launch Library 2 API](https://ll.thespacedevs.com/)
+- **Source:** Pklmart's Competitive Pickleball Extracts [Pklmart's Competitive Pickleball Extracts](https://www.kaggle.com/datasets/cakesofspan/pklmarts-competitive-pickleball-extracts)
 - **License:** Public API with [entire database freely available to all](https://thespacedevs.com/llapi), no documented restrictions for educational use
 - **Our work:** Data collection, cleaning, integration, and documentation
 - **Attribution:** Dataset credits Launch Library 2 API as source

-### How to Use This Dataset
+### How to Use This Project

 **Option 1: Run the Notebooks (Recommended)**
 Our notebooks (`02a`, `02b`, `02c`, `03`) include a **Hybrid Loading System**.
 They will automatically: